Over the last year, we have had over 5,000 candidates pass through our engineering hiring process.

 - Provide all candidates with a positive experience.

 To achieve these goals, we rely on consistency and structure.
 We use a structured interview process with standardized questions.
 We also design all our roles and job descriptions and evaluate candidates based on our Engineering Competency Matrix.

 Last year, we introduced interviewer training for all our interviewers.
-Our interviewer training is made up of a self-guided training and interview shadowing.
-The self-guided training covers areas such as our hiring process and interviewers’ roles in it, cognitive biases and how to mitigate them, the legal side of interviewing, an introduction to our Applicant-Tracking System (ATS), and how to prepare, run, and close out an interview, as well as how to evaluate candidates.
+Our interviewer training is made up of self-guided training and interview shadowing.
+The self-guided training covers areas such as our hiring process and interviewers’ roles in it, cognitive biases and how to mitigate them, the legal side of interviewing, an introduction to our Applicant-Tracking System (ATS), and how to prepare, run, and close an interview, as well as how to evaluate candidates.
 We’ve also used mock interview sessions when interviewers have needed additional training for specific interviews.
-So far, the responses have been very positive, and everyone having the same understanding of how to run interviews effectively has also helped us level up as an organization.
+So far, the responses have been very positive, and everyone’s alignment on how to run interviews effectively has also helped us level up as an organization.

 One of our company values is “quick and continuous”:

 We value quickly iterating and shipping, then refining and adjusting, versus trying to do everything at once.
 We opt for quick experimentation, getting things over the line, and continuously learning.